National Credit Care has been around for 9 years and boasts an A+ BBB rating.

 If you are looking for one-on-one care, National Credit Care is worth taking a look at.
-National Credit Care claims that they work with their clients over the phone not only to dispute incorrect information on your credit score but also to work with you to improve your credit.
+National Credit Care works with their clients not only to dispute incorrect information on your credit score, but also to work with you to improve your credit.

 |$59 - $99

 Their credit tips include who to pay off, how to handle a balance and how to build good credit.
 National Credit Care wants to help customers maintain good credit.